tnyandoro/work_from_home_app/README.md

 - Navigate to the root directory of the project
 - Run `rails server`
 - Open a browser and visit `127.0.0.1:3000`
-- Sign in and create events!
+- Sign up and create transactions!

 ## Testing